Owner of Journey Martial Arts and 8th Degree Black Belt

 Journey Martial Arts is a member school of the International Kempo Council of Grandmasters known as the IKCG and also the Martial Arts Industry Association, known as MAIA, As the school’s leaders, We do what we expect everyone else to do.
 We expect everyone to work hard, set goals and achieve, improve themselves, and have fun.

-This coming March 2023, Master Johnson will have begin his for 27th year teaching in the Port Jefferson, Mount Sinai, and Miller Place area.
+As of March 2023, Master Johnson has been teaching in the Port Jefferson, Mount Sinai, and Miller Place area for 27 years.
 We have a great staff of excellent instructors that grew up in the school.
 We love what we do and we are looking forward to the next 20 years.

 Our Invitation to You